scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

   (see Section Extensibility).
 - :code:`files`: Includes a simple means to load and store data as images and videos.
-- :code:`utils`: Utility and helper functions used in various parts of the code.
+- :code:`utils`: Includes various utility and helper functions.

 Basic Usage